datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/monday-api.md

 ### API Key
-You will need a valid authentication through an access token.
+You will need valid authentication through an access token.
 Each user has their own API token, this grants API access to all the boards to which the user has access (i.e. they're subscribed to).

 Currently, monday.com only offers V2 API tokens, which are all personal tokens.
 To access your API tokens, you can use one of two methods depending on your user level.